 An important aspect of the lab is experimentally testing these statistical models for their ability to explain, predict, and design cellular behaviors.
 To do this, our lab has developed an infrastructure that permits: (1) deep scanning mutagenesis of genes (2) genome-wide second site suppressor screens under varying environmental conditions, and (3) high throughput measurements of fitness and genetic epistasis with excellent accuracy.
 We are broadly interested in new techniques for studying molecular evolution and strategies for synthetic biology.

 We are hiring!
-If you are interested in joining as a postdoctoral fellow or research technician, please send an email with your CV and a statement of your interests to Kim.
+If you are interested in joining as a postdoctoral fellow please send an email with your CV and a statement of your interests to Kim.